bstarika/Javascript-Projects/README.md

 Concatenating strings with the + operator.

-Performed multiple mathematical equations, along with the use of a modulus % operator.
+Performed multiple mathematical equations, along with the use of a modulus (%) and a negation (-) operator.

 Utilized various methods () including alert(), write(), etc.